 But having a smartphone hasn’t been all bad for my productivity.
 It has actually become an invaluable tool for keeping me organized and helping me not forget things.
 I have a horrible memory, so my phone has become my second (never forgetful) brain.

-I use a physical (paper) planner to manage my To Do list on a daily basis, but sometimes I need to jot down a task on the fly.
-Since I always have my phone with me, it’s easy to type something like “pick up dry cleaning” or “call doctor” into my calendar so I don’t forget by the time I get home.
+Even if you use a paper planner to manage your To Do list on a daily basis, sometimes you need to jot down a task on the fly.
+Since you always have your phone with you, it’s easy to type something like “pick up dry cleaning” or “call doctor” into your calendar so you don’t forget by the time you get home.